-In September 2021, we entered into a sales agreement, the Open Sale Agreement, with Jefferies LLC and SVB Securities LLC, as sales agents, to establish an at-the-market offering program ("ATM Program"), pursuant to which we may sell, from time to time, ordinary shares for aggregate gross proceeds of up to \$600.0 million.
-In June 2022, 340,015 shares were issued for the ATM and expenses in connection with the ATM were booked against equity.
+In September 2021, we entered into a sales agreement, the Open Sale Agreement, with Jefferies LLC and SVB Securities LLC, as sales agents, to establish an at-the-market offering ("ATM Program"), pursuant to which we may sell, from time to time, ordinary shares for aggregate gross proceeds of up to \$600.0 million.
+For the three months ended March 31, 2023, we issued 1,748,218 common shares through the ATM program and the remaining value authorized for sale under the at-the-market program is \$497.5 million.